SovereignCloudStack/standards/Standards/scs-XXXX-vN-mandatory-and-supported-IaaS-services.md

 To fulfill all SCS-provided standards only a subset of these APIs are required.
 Some more but not all remaining OpenStack APIs are also supported additionally by the SCS project and may be part of its reference implementation.
 This results in different levels of support for specific services.
-This document will give readers insight about how the SCS classifies the OpenStack services accordingly.
+This document will give readers insight about how the SCS classifies the OpenStack APIs accordingly.
 If a cloud provides all mandatory and any number of supported OpenStack APIs, it can be tested for SCS-compliance.
-Any unsupported services will not be tested.
+Any unsupported APIs will not be tested.

 ## Mandatory IaaS APIs